Key takeaways:

 Vomiting

-There isn’t much data on the effects of people who take large amounts of stevia.
+There isn’t much data on what happens when people use very large amounts of stevia.

-In addition to stevia, many natural sweeteners have low glycemic indexes.
+In addition to stevia, many natural sweeteners have a low glycemic index.
 This means they don’t raise your blood sugar.
 Some of the natural sweeteners with the lowest glycemic indexes are:

 Xylitol (glycemic index 12)

-The best natural sweeteners for people with diabetes are those with the lowest glycemic index.
-But glycemic index isn’t the only thing to think about when choosing sweeteners.
+Among the best natural sweeteners for people with diabetes are usually those with the lowest glycemic index.
+But the glycemic index isn’t the only thing to consider when choosing a sweetener.

 For example, agave has a low glycemic index and doesn’t raise blood glucose very much.
 But it contains fructose.
 Fructose has been tied to conditions like metabolic syndrome, fatty liver, and high triglycerides.
 If you have diabetes, you may want to avoid or limit your agave use.

 Erythritol has a glycemic index of 0 and doesn’t raise blood glucose.
-But in a recent report, people with the highest blood levels of erythritol had a greater risk of blood clots, heart attacks, and stroke.
-More research is needed on the effects of erythritol and safest doses to consume.
+But a 2023 report found that people with the highest blood levels of erythritol had a greater risk of blood clots, heart attacks, and stroke.
+More research is needed to understand the effects of erythritol and what doses are safest to consume.

 If you have diabetes, it’s important to find a sweetener with the fewest side effects and the best safety profile.
 If one sugar alternative doesn’t agree with you, try another.

-If you have diabetes, sweeteners can help maintain a normal blood glucose level, while allowing you to enjoy a sweet treat from time to time.
+If you have diabetes, sweeteners can help you maintain a normal blood glucose level while allowing you to enjoy a sweet treat from time to time.
 Stevia extract can be a good option for people with diabetes.
-But it’s important to make sure that the stevia product you choose doesn’t have hidden ingredients that could raise your blood sugar.
-Talk with your healthcare provider for guidance on the safest sugar substitute for you.
+But it’s important to make sure that the stevia product you choose doesn’t have added ingredients that could raise your blood sugar.
+Talk with your healthcare team for tips on the safest sugar substitute for you.

 Ashwell, M. (2015).
 Stevia, nature’s zero-calorie sustainable sweetener.
 Nutrition Today.